Why Getting Out of Your Comfort Zone Feels So Hard

 - Starting is often harder than continuing

-- Tiny actions can build momentum over time
+- Tiny actions can create momentum over time

-- Consistency tends to matter more than intensity in the long run
+- Consistency usually matters more than intensity in the long run

-Once something becomes familiar, it stops triggering the same level of resistance.
+Once something becomes familiar, it no longer triggers the same level of resistance.

 The Real Reason It Feels So Hard

-If we put everything together, the real reason getting out of your comfort zone feels so hard is this:
+If you put everything together, the real reason it feels so difficult to get out of your comfort zone is this:

 - Your brain treats uncertainty as risk